thoughtworks/build-your-own-radar/radars/descriptions/Cypress.md

 - Does not allow scripts to execute across multiple domains, causing complications with things like 3rd-party OAuth flows.

 Replaces [Protractor]().

+When decision made: 5/1/2021

+When decision will be revisited: 5/1/2021